sensu/sensu-docs/content/sensu-core/1.9/quick-start/five-minute-install.md

     parent: quick-start
 ---

+_IMPORTANT: [Sensu Core reached end-of-life (EOL) on December 31, 2019][17], and we [permanently removed][18] the Sensu EOL repository on February 1, 2021.<br><br>This means the repositories and https://eol-repositories.sensuapp.org URLs specified in the instructions and code examples on this page are no longer available.
+To migrate to Sensu Go, read the [Sensu Core migration guide][19]._

 This installation guide is intended to help you install Sensu Core in a development environment for testing purposes.
 To try out Sensu Enterprise, see the [Sensu Enterprise quick install guide][12].